Forget about your typical, dense banana breads. This bread is moist, light, and full of banana flavor. The best I’ve ever tasted.

-I’m always cautious when I write “the best dessert ever”.
-First, because I don’t know if it’s the best since I haven’t tasted all the banana breads in the world.
-And second, what tastes like the best to me, might not taste like the best to you.
+I’m always cautious when I say ‘the best dessert ever’, because what tastes like the best to me, might not taste like the best to you.
 But trust me, that this bread won’t disappoint you.
 It is flavorful and banana-y.
 It is moist, fluffy and light.
 Not dense at all.
-So let’s see how we make it perfectly.

 Let’s go over some of the ingredients:

-- Bananas: the riper, the moister, the better.
+- Bananas – the riper, the moister, the better.
 I measure mashed banana in cups rather than by the number of bananas.
 This is because one mashed bananas can yield anywhere between a third to a half cup.
 This makes a difference in a recipe with 3-4 bananas.
-So yes, you might have leftovers from one banana, but its healthy – just eat it I give all the leftovers to Erez.
-He never says no to food.
-This recipe requires 1.5 cups of mashed bananas.
-That’s about 3-4 bananas.
 Don’t puree the bananas, it will make them too watery.
 Mash them with a fork until there are no big chunks left and the batter is smooth.

-- Butter: banana bread or almost any bread goes well with oil due to their naturally dense consistency.
+- Butter – banana bread or almost any bread goes well with oil due to their naturally dense consistency.
 Oil makes them fluffy and moist.
 Some recipes use melted butter, but the bread won’t be as fluffy as with oil.
 The melted butter is more for taste in this case.
-The third option (after oil and melted butter) is room temperature/softened butter, used with the creaming method (i.e. beat the butter and sugars first).
-This method makes a delicate crumb.
-Softened butter is what I used for this bread because it’s already moist and light, and that’s why it has cake-like texture.
-To soften the butter, leave it on the counter for at least an hour before you start making the bread.
+The third option (after oil and melted butter) is softened butter, used with the creaming method.
+This method makes a delicate crumb and the result tastes amazing, so this is what I use for this recipe.

-- Sugar: There is 3/4 cup sugar in the recipe and 2 tablespoons of honey.
+- Sugar – There is 3/4 cup sugar in the recipe and 2 tablespoons of honey.
 While some recipes use a double this amount, I find it sweet enough just like this, since the bananas add natural sweetness as well.
 The honey adds taste and goes well with bananas, but you can omit it if you like.
-I used more brown sugar than white sugar.
-Brown sugar adds moisture and taste.
-You can even use just brown sugar.

 - 1/2 teaspoon salt